BaoPham92/js-intro/readme.md

   - Javascript defines behavior on a webpage, what happens you interact with it.
   - Data changes in response to user actions
+    - Clicking the cookie: increment a cookie total.
-    - Like: increment Like counter.
+    - Like (FB): increment Like counter.
-    - Comment: submit comment, appended to post.
+    - Comment (FB): submit comment, appended to post.

 #### No Refreshes: User Experience (UX)